-It is not easy as it used to be to manage the financial aspect of any healthcare practices.
+It is not easy as it used to be to manage the financial aspect of any healthcare practice.
 The providers have to face complex challenges as day to day the Government is changing the rules and regulations.
 Anyone who is involved in the operational aspect of the medical office or healthcare facility understands that there are many situations that require making educated and rule-based decisions on various factors.
-Some of them being, use of the medical code bundling and the use of modifiers.
+Some of them are the use of the medical code bundling and the use of modifiers.

 When it comes to choosing whether to bundle medical billing codes and/or to add code modifiers, providers are responsible for knowing what path will result in the smoothest transaction for the facility, the patient, and the insurance company.
 At the same time following all of the required industry rules.